PerfectPickle/pc-nox/README.md

 ## Other Features

+* **Model Management**: Comprehensive save/load methods, supporting seamless training resumption irrespective of model type or training environment.
+* **Visual Prediction Plotting**: Compare ground truth to pre and post inference predictions in visual environments, with the option to save frames and video.
+* **Flexible Inference Modes**: Supports both step-by-step manual updates for granular control and debugging, as well as end-to-end jax.lax.scan fusion.
 * **PyHGF Compatability**: Version matches (18/08/26) [pyHGF](https://github.com/ComputationalPsychiatry/pyhgf) shared dependencies for cross compatability.
 Compatability will be maintained.
-* **Visual Prediction Plotting**: Compare ground truth to pre and post inference predictions in visual environments, with the option to save frames and video.
-* **Flexible Inference Modes**: Supports both step-by-step manual updates for granular control and debugging, as well as end-to-end jax.lax.scan fusion.

 ## Planned Architectures